Not-a-Fintech-Company/Website/guides/index.md

 ---
-title: An index of the guides we've compiled, create or plan to create
+title: Index of the guides we've compiled, create or plan to create
 description: All the pieces you need to start, build and run a fintech company.
 ---